 ON THIS PAGE: You will find information about how many people learn they have vulvar cancer each year and some general survival information.
 Remember, survival rates depend on several factors.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

 This year, an estimated 4,850 women in the United States will be diagnosed with vulvar cancer.
 It is estimated that 1,030 deaths from this disease will occur this year.
 Vulvar cancer accounts for about 4% of cancers in female reproductive organs and 0.6% of all cancers in women.
 Its incidence is increasing in young women because of its association with the human papillomavirus (HPV).
 See the Risk Factors section for more information on HPV.

 The five-year survival rate is the percentage of people who survive at least five years after the cancer is detected, excluding those who die from other diseases.
 Of women with vulvar cancer, the five-year survival rate depends on several factors, including the type of vulvar cancer and the stage (or extent) of disease at the time it is diagnosed.
 For the most common type of vulvar cancer, squamous cell cancer, the five-year survival rate for a woman with the earliest stage (Stage I) of disease is 93%, while the most advanced stage of this disease (called Stage IV) is 29%.
 For the adenocarcinoma type of vulvar cancer, the five-year survival rate for a woman with Stage I disease is nearly 100%, while Stage III of this disease is 74%.
 For vulvar melanoma, the five-year survival rate for a woman with Stage I disease is 83%, while Stage III is 35%.
 (Please note that there are Stage IV diagnoses for adenocarcinoma and melanoma, but survival data are not available.)